bparanj/crystal/computer/electronics/basics/mats.md

 2. **Safe Handling of Static Charges**: An ESD mat is designed to prevent static build-up on the work surface.
 This is important when working with electronics, as even a small electrostatic discharge can damage sensitive components or affect circuit performance.

-3. **Grounding Options**: ESD mats typically come with grounding points or connections that allow you to ground yourself with an anti-static wrist strap.
+3. **Grounding Options**: ESD mats  come with grounding points or connections that allow you to ground yourself with an anti-static wrist strap.
 This is especially important in dry environments where static build-up is more likely.

 ### Choosing the Right ESD Mat